Funeral Costs in Arkansas: What Families Pay in 2026

 Is cremation cheaper than burial in Arkansas?

-Yes.
-In Arkansas, direct cremation ($1,500) can save families $4,600 or more compared to a traditional funeral with burial ($6,100 plus cemetery costs).
-The cremation rate in Arkansas is currently 42%, near the national average of approximately 60%.
+Yes — significantly.
+In Arkansas, direct cremation at $1,500 saves families roughly $4,600 compared with the $6,100 traditional funeral plus cemetery costs.
+The Arkansas cremation rate currently sits at 42%, near the national average of about 60%.
 Many Southern families have strong traditions around homegoing services and church-based funerals, which can affect service choices and costs.

-How can I save on funeral costs in Arkansas?
+How do I keep funeral costs down in Arkansas?

 Does Arkansas require embalming?

-Arkansas does not legally require embalming in most circumstances.
-Embalming is a choice, not a legal requirement, though some funeral homes may require it as a matter of policy for open-casket viewings.
-Refrigeration is typically available as an alternative.
+Arkansas law does not require embalming in most situations.
+It is generally a choice, not a legal obligation — though a funeral home may insist on it as an internal policy for certain open-casket viewings.
+Refrigeration is almost always a valid substitute.
 Some Southern funeral homes may emphasize traditional open-casket services, but embalming remains optional by law in most cases.
-Under the FTC Funeral Rule, providers cannot claim embalming is legally required without citing specific legal authority.
+Under the FTC Funeral Rule, no provider may claim embalming is legally required without pointing to a specific statute.

-What is the cheapest funeral option in Arkansas?
+Which funeral option costs the least in Arkansas?

 How can I find affordable funeral homes in Arkansas?